trezzuri/erpnext-docs/docs/en/setting-up/data/download-backup.md

 ## Automating Backups to Cloud Storage

 You can also automate your backups to be uploaded directly on a cloud storage platform.
-Currently, ERPNext supports:
+Currently, SOMA supports:

 1. Amazon S3